DelphinusLab/zkp-guide/guides/zkwasm-service-helper/README.md

 ### Rust Example

-In this [repo](https://github.com/qozymandias/zkp-service-helper) provides the same interface in `Rust` code.
+This [repo](https://github.com/qozymandias/zkp-service-helper) provides the same provides utilities and interface for interacting with the ZKWasm service backend, similar to the TypeScript library.

+This crate demonstrates how to implement platform functions in Rust and can be used for scripting and testing workflows with the ZKWasm service.

 ```
 git clone https://github.com/qozymandias/zkp-service-helper